Zilliqa/zilliqa-developer/draft/web-socket.md

     // same as the json object by quering jsonrpc for `GetTxBlock` },
   "TxHashes":{
-    // same as the json object by querying jsonrpc for `GetRecentTransactions` }
+    // same as the json object by querying jsonrpc for `GetTransactionsForTxBlock` }
 }
 ```